Chimpanzees are part of the great ape family and are one of our closest living relatives, sharing nearly 99% of our DNA.

 Once found in forests all over Africa, these endangered animals are facing increasing threats to their habitat and survival.
 In fact, it is estimated that within 30 years all species of ape could be extinct.

-Belfast Zoo is home to eight chimpanzees and our dominant male is named Andy.
+Belfast Zoo is home to seven chimpanzees and our dominant male is named Andy.

 Diet - Omnivore